-Commitment Overview Spe cific city OGP Valu e Relev ance Ро tentia al Imp act On Time?
-Cor nplet tion None Low Medium High Access to Civic Participation Public Accountability . and ransp None Minor Moderate Transformative Not Started Limited Substantial Complete 5.
-Digital archive 0 ι Jnclear No measure was to reduce costs through cooperation, infrastructure sharing and synergies.
-This commitment builds on this work and has the overall objective to monitor compliance with the Digital Agenda and other recognized technological standards in European Union (EU) countries.
+Commitment Overview Spe ecifi city OGP Valu ie Relev vance Pot entia ıl Imp act On Time?
+Cor nple tion None Low Medium High Access to Information Civic Participation Public Accountability Tech. and Innov. for Transparency and Accountability None Minor Moderate Transformative Not Started Limited Substantial Complete 5.
+Digital archive ✓ Unclear No $\checkmark$

 Private sector development remains a priority for the Government of Albania.
 In April 2015, the government approved the "Digital Agenda", which includes steps to increase business innovation, establish incubators for ICT, increase FDIs, and increase the competitiveness and economic growth in the country.
-The main aim of this
+The main aim of this measure was to reduce costs through cooperation, infrastructure sharing and synergies.
+This commitment builds on this work and has the overall objective to monitor compliance with the Digital Agenda and other recognized technological standards in European Union countries.